 Green Bay also has an education problem.
 The average student test score, as per the education department, is 26 percent lower than the national average.
 It is no secret education often has a profound impact on mental health.
 Studies tell us receiving a sub-par education makes children far more susceptible to mental illness.
 Until Green Bay improves its school system, children are going to continue to grow up suffering the consequences.

 The Trouble of Finding a Suitable Therapist in Green Bay, Wisconsin

 A harsh reality many people are facing across the country is the all-too-often troublesome nature of reaching out to a licensed therapist for help.
 To the surprise of some, most people who need mental health care in America will not receive any.
-An especially revealing study from the National Institute of Mental Health estimates 57 percent of Americans who are mentally ill receive no form of care during a given year.
+An especially revealing study from the National Institute of Mental Health estimates that 57 percent of Americans who are mentally ill receive no form of care during a given year.
 Officials are partly blaming the nationwide shortage of mental health professionals.

-Experts in Green Bay are pointing fingers at poorly-crafted legislation, economic problems, and stigma surrounding mental illness as being the most prolific barriers to care.
+Experts in Green Bay are pointing fingers at poorly crafted legislation, economic problems, and stigma surrounding mental illness as being the most prolific barriers to care.
 According to the U.S. Census Bureau, residents of Green Bay are more likely to be living without any form of health insurance.
 Undoubtedly, many of those people are low-income earners.
 For them, the out-of-pocket cost of therapy is not economically feasible.

 Mental Health Resources in Green Bay, Wisconsin

 Fortunately, residents of Green Bay have plenty of options for organizations to go to when seeking mental health assistance.
 Attention from both state and federal entities means more funding for these places every year.
-Willow Creek Behavioral Health is a local mental health clinic which dedicates its resources to combatting mental illness in the area.
+Willow Creek Behavioral Health is a local mental health clinic that dedicates its resources to combatting mental illness in the area.
 Bellin Health Psychiatric Center has similar offerings.